KIQS

-KIQS (1560 AM) is a daytime only radio station licensed to Willows, California, United States.
+KIQS (1560 AM) is a daytime-only radio station licensed to Willows, California, United States.
 The station is owned by Independence Rock Media Group.
 Previous owner Thomas F. Huth died in the summer of 2020.
 This station is rebroadcast on translator K252FN 98.3 FM and their format is Regional Mexican.
+Although it is a daytimer, the translator is authorized to broadcast around the clock.